 I critically read around the subject of gentrification also, as this was a problem that I personally identified to be linked to the theme of food, with the rise of overly expensive cafes and restaurants filling the streets of previously working-class areas in major cities like London.
 I read around the subject, and became inspired by Carpenter and Lees’s Gentrification in New York, London and

 Paris: An International Comparison, a critical analysis of the gradual rise of gentrification in major cities, which helped me convince my self that the subject was worthy enough to be included within the brief for potential contributors to respond to due to it’s rich political avenues of exploration and it’s link to the notion of food within gentrification which I had personally noticed my self living in my hometown Bristol and my university city, Manchester, with the existence of overpriced cafes and restaurants appearing across cities at an alarming rate.
-Carpenter and lees point out that, in relation to gradual gentrification in London over the past decades, ‘As gourmet French restaurants opened in the area, so ell and pie shops and fish and chip shops became defunct.’
+As stated in Gentrification in New York, London and Paris, in relation to gradual gentrification in London over the past decades, ‘As gourmet French restaurants opened in the area, so ell and pie shops and fish and chip shops became defunct.’
 (Carpenter, Lees, 1995, p.298).
 This specific mention of restaurants and shops, particular those associated with working-class, traditional places to eat like fish and chip shops, helped me realise how food can and does play a major part in the gentrification debate in a way which opens up further debates about class, politics, big cities and much more, and consequentially this cemented itself as another brief for the future issue.

 I view this upon reflection as another example me successfully implementing my research skills in relation to a general theme or idea purposed by the the magazine’s head editors.
 Whilst the food issue in question would not release till later in the year, after my time at the magazine has ended, I was still motivated and enthused to be a part of and help in the process of creating briefs for the next issue to both enrich the magazine for the future and give my self further experience, which allowed me to test my research and creative skills in terms of coming up with original ideas for briefs that would eventually become engaging content responded to by potential contributors.
 Additionally, on a personal level I must add the confidence it gave me in my creative and research skills.
 An issue faced by me and every journalist in the world is coming up with that first initial idea and expanding from there.
 In this instance, I can reflect on how I initially came up with a vague idea, after attempting to abstractly think outside the box, based on my own observations of society around me, then managed to research critical material and other articles alike to conclusively come up with a brief with rich potential after establishing the vastness of the debates, issues and opinions surrounding the matter.